cambridge-ceu/csd3/applications/pyOpenMS.md

 ### pyOpenMS

-This was initially attempted therefore the addresses were random with hybrid of manual compiling.
+As will become obvious, the addresses were random with a hybrid of integrated and manual compiling.

 ```bash
 git clone https://github.com/OpenMS/OpenMS